 - Get the Vietnam visa stamped in your passport at the arrival airport in Vietnam.

-Hope it help! almost 4 years ago
+Hope it help! over 4 years ago